Background Image

 Follow the Records and See Where They Go!

 Get into the habit of "following the records."
-Often if you find one record, it leaves a trail to something else.
-Learn about some common examples of how following clues in record sets can lead you to a treasure trove of more information.
+Often, if you find one record, it leads to something else.
+Learn about some common examples of how following clues in record sets can lead you to more information.

 Italian Immigrant Ancestors: Following the Community's Migration

-Just as Italians thrived through a network of friends and family in Italy, it is quite common to see this community pervasive in all aspects of their lives in the United States.
-Through case studies, see how Italians might have migrated to and within the United States leveraging the communities they cultivated.
+Just as Italians thrived through a network of friends and family in Italy, it is pretty common to see this community pervasive in aspects of their lives in the United States.
+Through case studies, explore how Italians may have migrated to and within the United States, utilizing the communities they established.

 Lessons Learned: A Cautionary Tale of Common Genealogical Mistakes

 As a beginner, Kate climbed up the wrong branch of her family tree.
-Learn techniques (with antidotes) to avoid the error of her (old) ways.
+Learn techniques (with antidotes) to avoid the error of her (old) ways and understand the Genealogical Proof Standard.

 Pittsburgh Genealogy 101: A Guide to Researching in the Steel City